-The Washington, DC area has very favorable growing conditions for different tree species.
-Some non-native tree and plant species are invasive.
-Others blend in nicely to the mid-Atlantic landscape.
-As the size of these trees increases, the stress placed on its limbs, branches, and trunk increase as well.
-Crown Reduction is the pruning of selected limbs at the tree canopy for reducing height.
+The Mid Atlantic Area has favorable growing conditions for many different tree species.
+Some non-native tree and plant species are invasive and others blend in nicely to the this landscape.
+As the size of these trees increase, the stress placed on their limbs, branches, and trunk increase as well.
+Crown Reduction is the pruning of selected limbs at the tree canopy to reduce the height of the tree.

-When topping a large tree risk compromising structural integrity and tree health.
-The water-sprouts grow from the topping cuts will become large vertical tree branches.
-The issue is that water sprouts are not meant to be 30 to 40 feet tall.
+When topping a large tree there is a risk of compromising the structural integrity and health of the tree.
+The water-sprouts growing due to the topping cuts will become large vertical tree branches.
+The issue with this is that water sprouts are not meant to be 30 to 40 feet tall.
 The branch union of a water sprout is drastically different than the branch union of a limb.
-When topped trees become taller, they pose more of a risk than a solution.
+In conclusion, when topped trees become taller, they pose more of a risk than a solution.

-Crown Reduction is a time-consuming technique and is more an art than a science.
+Crown Reduction is a time consuming technique and is more of an art than a science.
 It requires significant experience and training to perform this service.
-The difference is we do not cut back to water sprouts or leave large stubs with small lateral branches.
-We selectively reduce the height while making the appropriate lateral pruning cuts.
+The difference between us and other tree service companies is that we do not cut down to water sprouts or leave large stubs with small lateral branches.
+We selectively reduce the height of the tree while making the appropriate lateral pruning cuts.
 This means that we cannot reduce the height of large trees drastically.
-A routine crown reduction will train the canopy to maintain a lower height.
+A routine crown reduction will train the tree canopy to maintain a lower height.

-Some species of small trees that are vigorous a growth can withstand topping cuts.
+Certain species of small trees that have vigorous growth can withstand topping cuts.
 When topping small trees, the tree looks unpleasant for a season.
-During the next growing season, new growth will replace the topping cuts.
-After some time, the tree will be full of growth and at the desired height.
-To maintain trees at a desired height, trees may have to be prune more frequently.
+During the next growing season, new growth will replace the topping cuts and after some time, the tree will be full of growth and at the desired height.
+To maintain trees at a desired height, trees may have to be pruned more frequently.